Are You Addicted to Love? Love Addict Test

 10. When I love someone, I fear he/she will find someone better than me.
 Yes __ No __

-12. I become so preoccupied with fulfilling the expectations of my partner that I lose touch with my feelings.
+12. I become so preoccupied with fulfilling my partner's expectations that I lose touch with my feelings.
 Yes __ No __

 13. I often need constant approval and reassurance from my partner to feel secure and good about myself.
 Yes __ No __